 - 1. Is the Marine Corps Planning Process (MCPP) still a useful tool for planners, or does it require revision? - a.
 Is the MCPP still a useful tool for planners? - b.
 If so, what are the specific characteristics that make the MCPP a useful tool for planners? - c.
 If not, what aspects of the MCPP need to be changed?
 Why?
 How? - 2.
 Assess the concept of "people's war" as it affected the course of the American Revolution.
 How did this concept affect American military strategy? - a.
 What is "people's war?" - b.
 What was the American military strategy during the American Revolution? - c.
 How did "people's war" affect the course of the American Revolution? - 3.
 Evaluate the United States' policy towards China. - a.
-What is the current US policy towards China? - b.
+What is the current US policy towards China?
+What type of policy will the paper analyze (e.g., economic, military, diplomatic)? - b.
 What factors could be used to evaluate the policy? - c.
 Is the current policy effective according to these factors?
 Why or why not? - 4.
 Analyze the outcome of the Battle of Belleau Wood. - a.
 What were the objectives of the Battle of Belleau Wood? - b.
 What was the outcome of the Battle of Belleau Wood? - c.
 What factors led to this outcome?